 - set out okra transplants after the last frost when ~5″ tall with 4 or more true leaves

-- or grow okra in pots from the start
+- or grow okra in pots from the start to finish

 - soak seeds overnight before you plant okra seeds